VisualOn/camljs-old/README.md

 # camljs

+Do not use this repository!

-This is a fork of https://camljs.codeplex.com
+This is a old fork of https://camljs.codeplex.com.
+Please see https://github.com/andrei-markeev/camljs for the official repository.